 Millions of people in the United States have been affected by an alcohol use disorder.

-Put simply, an alcohol use disorder is defined by experts as a medical condition marked by an impaired ability to stop or control alcohol use despite negative social, occupational, or health consequences.
+Experts define an alcohol use disorder as a medical condition marked by an impaired ability to stop or control alcohol use despite negative social, occupational, or health consequences.

 Warning signs of an alcohol use disorder may include: